FriedmanM/web-dev-hw/project-1/readme.md

 ### Wayback Machine Experiences

 I **LOVED** using the Wayback Machine.
 I looked at several sites to see how they have progressed.
-The main theme across all these websites seems to be basic text and low resolution photos.
+The main theme across all these websites seems to be basic text and low-resolution photos.
 This was most likely due to the fact that the majority of people used dialup internet during the 20th Century.

-1. [FaceBook](http://www.facebook.com) was interesting to look at.
-It started off as a colleage and business type service, sort of like LinkedIn.
+1. [Facebook](http://www.facebook.com) was interesting to look at.
+It started off as a colleague and business type service, sort of like LinkedIn.
-2. [AskJeeves](http://www.askjeeves.com), now known as "Ask.com".
-I remember using AskJeeves when I was younger.
+2. [Ask Jeeves](http://www.askjeeves.com), now known as "Ask.com".
+I remember using Ask Jeeves when I was younger.
 This was before Google was popular.
 3. [Dogpile](http://www.dogpile.com) was another search engine that I used as a kid.
 It's very interesting to see how sites have more pictures and smoother fonts.
 4. The computer store I work for, [ReCompute Computers](http://www.recomputecomputers.com) is actually pretty funny.
 For a tech company, we have a really basic website that is primarily used for hours of operation.
 I am hoping that this class can teach me the skills needed to update this site to the modern age!
 5. Another site I chose to explore was [the City of Missoula's website](http://ci.missoula.mt.us).
-Again, there was a lack of images, and mostly just text with some low quality buttons.
+Again, there was a lack of images, and mostly just text with some low-quality buttons.

 ---